 Originals and Translations

 Water makes inks and pigments bleed, blend, and run amok.
 My process encourages this irreverent behavior.
 First I flood water and pigment across a horizontal unprimed canvas.
 I add shapes and lines with paint and ink.
-Unpredicted and unbalanced elements appear and the painting process, a continuous realignment and re-balancing, begins.
+Unpredicted and unbalanced elements appear as my painting process, a continuous realignment and re-balancing, unfolds.
 The idea is to coax line, color, and shape 'accidents' into associations that no longer appear to be accidental, and yet are removed from contrivance.
+Sometimes realistic representation of animals, fanciful objects, or even molecular structures, appear in the otherwise abastract composition.

 The process unfolds, layer-upon-layer, wash-upon-wash, until disparate elements reach a kind of equilibrium.
 The painting is finished when the shapes, and the ideas they represent, become one.

+Where do I get these ideas?
 I pull the shapes from nature, observations of light, the constructs of western abstraction, and the geometry of Asian color fields and line styles.
-The ideas come from the wonderful nexus of science, art, joy, empathy, and the unknown.
+The ideas come from the wonderful nexus of science, art, joy, empathy, and especially the unknown.